sedostheatre/sedos.co.uk/input/news/2024-11-12-sedos-bridewell-season-2025-discount.md

 ---
 title: Book four shows in our 2025 season for 25% off
 date: 2025-03-04
-image: /assets/discountwebsite.jpg
+image: /assets/discountnewnotitles.jpg
 imageAlt: Sedos Bridewell season 2025 discount
 metaTitle: Sedos Bridewell season 2025 discount
 metaDescription: Book four or more shows in Sedos’ 2025 Bridewell season and receive a 25% discount
 ---
-*18 November 2024 (updated 4 March 2025)*
+*18 November 2024 (updated 4 March 2025 and 23 May 2025)*

 **Plan your theatre trips for 2025 – and receive a special discount.**